drewwills/Soffit/README.md

 # Apereo Soffit

 Soffit is a technology for creating content that runs in [Apereo uPortal](https://www.apereo.org/projects/uportal).
 It is intended as an alternative to [JSR-286 portlet development](https://jcp.org/en/jsr/detail?id=286).
+For the present, this technology is developed as an add-on in a separate repo (this one);  in the near future, we hope to include it to the uPortal project directly and depricate this repo.
+We will post an announcement here when that happens.

 ## Why Would I Want This Component?